Tuck1297/Little-Lemon-Table-Reserve/README.md

 3. Do promise api unit tests
 4. Do authentication unit tests
 5. Burn through the rest no matter what to finish tonight...
-6. do hour translation
-7. do error message display bug fix